confluentinc/schema-registry/docs/deployment.rst

 In the image above, there are two datacenters - DC A, and DC B. Each of the two datacenters has its own ZooKeeper cluster, Kafka cluster, and Schema Registry cluster.
 Both Schema Registry clusters link to Kafka and ZooKeeper in DC A. Note that the Schema Registry instances in DC B have ``master.eligibility`` set to false, meaning that none can ever be elected master.

-To protect against complete loss of DC A, Kafka cluster A (the source) is mirrored to Kafka cluster B (the target).
-Mirroring is achieved by running Kafka's MirrorMaker tool local to the target cluster.
+To protect against complete loss of DC A, Kafka cluster A (the source) is replicated to Kafka cluster B (the target).
+This is achieved by running the :ref:`Replicator` <connect_replicator>` local to the target cluster.

 Important Settings
 ^^^^^^^^^^^^^^^^^^